jd-anabi/functional-programming/lambda-calculus-conditionals.md

 &rarr; q

-The beauty of lambda calculus however is that we don't have to stop here.
+The beauty of lambda calculus, however, is that we don't have to stop here.
 We can even define lambda expressions for AND, OR, and NOT.

 # AND, OR, NOT